arturcp/skoob-exporter/README.md

 # Clean up job

-When a user imports his/her books, they are going to be saved into the `books` table.
-This table is going to be used to generate the csv file.
-After the csv file is generated, the books are not needed anymore.
+When a user imports publications, each one of them will be saved into the `publications` table.
+This table is going to be used to generate the CSV file.
+After the CSV is generated, the publications are not needed anymore.
 To clean up the database, run:

 ```
 bin/rake skoob:clean_up
 ```

-This will delete books older than 1 day ago (or books that have no `created_at` set.
+This will delete publications older than 1 day ago (or publications that have no `created_at` set.
 That happens because the timestamp was added with the website up and running, so any book created pior to the timestamp migration will have `null` as the created_at value).

 The clean up job is scheduled to run every day at 3am (UTC).